FernandoFdezdC/guitarras-domingo-fernandez-web/README.md

 ## General information

-`src` folder contains all the static files that are used to create the static site, while `lambda` folder contains the script executed by the `AWS` Lambda function. `src/index.html` is the entrypoint of the website.
+`src` folder contains all the static files that are used to create the static site, while `lambda` folder contains the script executed by the `AWS` Lambda function. `lambda/lambda_test.json` contains a call to test the lambda function behaviour. `src/index.html` is the entrypoint of the website.

 `src/error.html` displays an error page when the `S3` bucket fails to load (i.e., when the issue is on `AWS`'s side).